How to Order Bubble Tea: A Beginner’s Guide

 The biggest mistake is trying to do too much in one cup.

-If you are still working out how to order bubble tea, the easiest mistake is trying to build the most interesting drink instead of the most balanced one.
+If you are still working out how to order bubble tea, the easiest mistake is building the most interesting drink instead of the most balanced one.

-Too many toppings, full sugar, extra drizzle, and a heavy milk base can turn what should have been a good drink into something messy fast.
-Another common mistake is picking toppings that do not really suit the drink.
+Too many toppings, full sugar, extra drizzle, and a heavy milk base can take what should have been a good drink and make it muddy fast.
+Another common mistake is choosing toppings that do not really suit the drink.
 Pearls in a delicate fruit tea can feel heavy.
-Cheese foam on the wrong tea can feel strange.
-Cookie crumble on everything is not always the answer either.
+Cheese foam on the wrong tea can feel odd.
+The more extras you pile in, the harder it is to tell what you actually like.

 How to Order a Lighter Bubble Tea